Eva Longoria's son stole the show (and took a nap) at Paris Fashion Week

 Longoria, 44, took to the runway along with other L’Oreal brand ambassadors, including actress Andie MacDowell, Amber Heard, Camila Cabello and Helen Mirren, who gleefully ran down the aisle at one point during the show.

-In addition to taking part in the fashion show, Santiago has been out and about with his mom in Paris, enjoying sites with his mom.
+In addition to taking part in the fashion show, Santiago has been out and about with his mom in Paris.

 Longoria opened up to TODAY earlier this year about how much she loves being Santiago's mom.